patrickdappollonio/rss-reader/README.md

 # `rss-reader`

-Still under development.
-A RSS reader that, for the moment, only works with Tumblr blogs.
+An RSS reader that, for the moment, only works with Tumblr blogs.
+It also fetches all the images within the content and pick the most appropiate one based on a minimum width or height.

+As a recommendation, it's better to use this package with caching enabled, since if there's any RSS with several images, you'll ended up using a bit of bandwidth.

 ### Usage